MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomponent-directive.md

 Each *component-install-section* must have at least the **ComponentIDs** entry as shown here.
 However, the remaining entries are optional.

 Note that **ComponentIDs** are [HardwareIDs](hardware-ids.md), which means they are strings defined by the hardware developer.
 To ensure uniqueness of these IDs, in most cases, we recommend following the identifier schema used for [PCI devices](identifiers-for-pci-devices.md).
 It is possible that a vendor might want to use a different schema, but that depends on the scenario.

+For example, a vendor with multiple components hanging off of a device may want a relationship between the HardwareIDs of the component and the parent.
+In this case, they would create their **ComponentID** by appending a four-character vendor-defined component identifier to the parents' HardwareID.

 ## Component-Install Section Entries and Values